 - Grant recipients will be required to submit to CASA a letter from the director or an appropriate administrator of the field school, excavation or survey project certifying that the recipient has been accepted to the project.
 No CASA funds will be dispersed to the recipient until such a letter is received by CASA.

-All application materials must be received by CASA no later than 5:00 pm, TBD MARCH 2017
+All application materials must be received by CASA no later than 5:00 pm, MARCH 13, 2017

 Please submit all materials electronically (as attached .pdf files) to: